Voice and video calls overview

 - Agent and consumer must have a microphone and a camera (for calls with video) connected to their device.

 - Your website must use HTTPS.
 HTTP-only websites are not supported.

-- All website pages must be tagged.
+- All website pages must be tagged with the LivePerson monitoring tag.
 This includes the page from where the session is started, and all pages which are visited during navigation.

 - The LivePerson tag must be deployed in the topmost frame of the page.

 - The video and audio streams are transferred via a peer-to-peer connection between consumer and agent.
 It is recommended to check that the network on agent side supports WebRTC based peer-to-peer connections (https://test.webrtc.org/).

 - If there is an extremely high network latency or unstable network connection, the call may be dropped.